oppplll/weread-scraper/README.md

 - Chrome and MS Edge are recommended to run this script
 - Firefox is recommended to print the downloaded HTML to PDF
+- Many of the books use these fonts, install them to have a better reading experience: [汉仪旗黑 50S](https://www.hanyi.com.cn/productdetail?id=831), [汉仪旗黑 65S](https://www.hanyi.com.cn/productdetail.php?id=834) and [汉仪楷体S](https://www.hanyi.com.cn/productdetail.php?id=814).
+There might be more fonts  but I didn't check them all.
+If you know, feel free to create issues
 - Scraping books with many many pages can crush your browser, cuz I didn't use any mechanism of streaming, chunking or garbage collection.
 Further work can be done to fix this

 Enjoy and please don't use this script for pirating books and selling them!